OokamiKitsune/qr-code-studio/README.md

 python3 main.py

+If you are having an issue with pyzbar you may need to install the libzbar library

+On Unix/Linux:

+sudo apt-get install libzbar0

+On Mac OS you can use brew:

+brew install zbar

 Everytime you create a qr code, the name of the file is whatever you enetered in as your QR code data.
 This ensures easy identification of the QR Code .PNG in your folder.